somewhatlurker/DivaSound/readme.md

 The original buffer is read by reusing a function the game already used.

 **Known Issues**
-* Latency is less than stellar, but at least playable.
+* Latency can be less than stellar, depending on your hardware.
-  While it's not strictly a problem, I will accept PRs that help on this.
+  It'll probably be playable, but I'll accept PRs to help lower this.
-* It seems prone to crashing.
-  I suspect this happens when the game can't supply enough data to fill a buffer, but I haven't tested this yet.